dkorecko/Ticky/README.md

 - **Able to do fully offline**: Ability to run fully offline, disabling the avatar service, having all the files bundled on the server and not using SMTP.
 - **Dark Mode**: A sleek dark mode for less strain on your eyes.
 - **Snooze Cards**: Reduce clutter by snoozing cards that cannot be worked on just yet.
+- **Responsive Design**: Take your tasks with you, no matter whether you are at your computer or running errands with just your phone.
+- **Completion Confetti**: Feel the satisfaction of completing each task with a bunch of confetti, there to celebrate your success.
 - ... and more!

 ### 📝 Planned features